sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/advaitadarshanam/svAmi-vireshvarAnandaH/brahmasUtrANi.md

 the author proposes to do in this Uttara-Mimâmsâwork of his.

  Coming to Nimbârka, his line of argument onthese Sutras relating to the causality of Brahman isto establish the Bhedâbheda doctrine.
 Sutra 2.
 1. 18he interprets first like Sankara.
-But in Sutra 14the word 'अनन्यत्वम्' he interprets as 'न तु अत्यन्तभिन्नत्वम्'****'not absolutely different.'
+But in Sutra 14the word 'अनन्यत्वम्' he interprets as 'न तु अत्यन्तभिन्नत्वम्''not absolutely different.'
 That is, the effect is notabsolutely differnt from the cause: it has no separateexistence from Brahman.
 Thus from Sutra 13 whichsays that Brahman and the Jiva are different, Sutras4-6 which say that the insentient world is differentfrom It and Sutra 14 which says that they have noseparate existence apart from Brahman, Nimbârkaconcludes that between Brahman and the sentientand insentient world there is difference as well asnon-difference.
 But such a thing in one and thesame entity is impossible.
 The Chhândogya text saysthat the clay alone is real and not the things madeof clay, for they are mere names, unreal.
 Takefor example a clay pot; when we cognize it as a potwe are not conscious of its being clay and whenwe cognize it as clay we miss the pot, though boththese aspects are inherent in it.
 So we have to conclude that its nature is illusory, for it is not cognizedas what it is.
 That which is non-different from athing and yet appears to be different and whichdepends upon the non-difference for its existence cannot but be illusory.
 So between the pot and the
 clay, the latter alone is real and not the pot.